spectrecoder/gari-wallet/README.md

 # Gari Wallet Android SDK

-Provides solution for easy implementation custodial Gari Wallet in your products.
+Provides a solution for easy implementation of the custodial Gari Wallet in your products.
 Web3Auth is used as a layer for saving wallet credentials.
 Check Web3Auth documentation to get more information (https://web3auth.io/docs/)

 ## 💡 Features